World tree: Slavic beliefs

 The imagery of the world tree also appears in folk medicine of the Don Cossacks.

 Finnic mythology

 According to scholar Aado Lintrop, Estonian mythology records two types of world tree in Estonian runic songs, with similar characteristics of being an oak and having a bird at the top, a snake at the roots and the stars amongst its branches.

-Judeo-Christian mythology
+Jewish and Christian mythology

 The Tree of the knowledge of good and evil and the Tree of life are both components of the Garden of Eden story in the Book of Genesis in the Bible.
 According to Jewish mythology, in the Garden of Eden there is a tree of life or the "tree of souls" that blossoms and produces new souls, which fall into the Guf, the Treasury of Souls.
 The Angel Gabriel reaches into the treasury and takes out the first soul that comes into his hand.
 Then Lailah, the Angel of Conception, watches over the embryo until it is born.

+Islam

+A tree that is grown in the depth of hell is mentioned in the Quran, Surrat As-Saffat (64), called Zaqqum tree, zaqqum literllary means "poisonous food" or "poisonous nourishment".